Lynesth/F5LCB/README.md

 - **timer**: (int).
 How long in milliseconds should the button be hold to trigger the callback.
 Default is 1000.
 - **progBarClass**: (string).
 Class that will be used for the progress bar to allowed you to customize it.
 Default is "prog-bar".
 - **resetOnMouseUp**: (boolean).
 Whether the bar should directly go back to 0 if not completed on mouse up.
 Default is true.
 - **callback**: (function).
 Function that will be called when the button is pressed long enough.
 If no callback is provided, it will simply act like a click on the button, and will use the href attribute.
+Will be called with 2 arguments refering to the button and progress bar jquery objects.

 ### What's to come :